Ira-sol/FinalProject/README.md

 ## Overview of my oh so holy artifacts

 we got uhhhhh
+-glasses that impair your vision
+-a pot that turns all your liquids green
+-gauntlet that makes you slower
+-a wishbone that turns you into a wishbone (greed)

 artifacts so put those bad boys in ur inventory or retire them or make new ones